EthanHogan/Resourcely/README.md

 ## Minimum Viable Product (MVP)

-The MVP of the application retrieves a user's categories and resources from a Node/Express API, displays those categories and resources within each.
+The MVP of the application retrieves a user's categories and resources from a Node/Express API and then displays them accordingly.
 Users can freely add categories and then add resources to each category.
 Users add categories by supplying a category name.
 Users add resources by supplying a title (required), description (optional), and a link(required).

 ### How the App Works:
 ![GIF OF DEMO](https://media.giphy.com/media/Yq8XBJUsoPTHaFkc7p/giphy.gif)